AntonKorobov/front-end-developer-cv/cv.md

 ## ***Summary***

 I am a technical designer.
 My passion is solving technical problems and working on complex projects.
-I enjoy inventing helpful things and become them to the reality.
-I am currently attending RSschool courses and trying to find myself in IT sphere as front-end developer.
+I enjoy inventing things and learn new technologies.
+Recently, I have finished The Rolling Scopes School course 'JavaScript/Front-End' and now I am trying to find myself in IT sphere as front-end developer.
+Also, I am currently attending RSschool React course.

 ## ***Work Experience***